Taste: Saltiness

+Saltiness taste seems to have two components: a low-salt signal and a high-salt signal.
+The low-salt signal causes a sensation of deliciousness, while the high-salt signal typically causes the sensation of "too salty".

-The simplest receptor found in the mouth is the sodium chloride (salt) receptor.
-Saltiness is a taste produced primarily by the presence of sodium ions.
-Other ions of the alkali metals group also taste salty, but the further from sodium, the less salty the sensation is.
-A sodium channel in the taste cell wall allows sodium cations to enter the cell.
+The low-salt signal is understood to be caused by the epithelial sodium channel (ENaC), which is composed of three subunits.
+ENaC in the taste cells allow sodium cations to enter the cell.
 This on its own depolarizes the cell, and opens voltage-dependent calcium channels, flooding the cell with positive calcium ions and leading to neurotransmitter release.
-This sodium channel is known as an epithelial sodium channel (ENaC) and is composed of three subunits.
-An ENaC can be blocked by the drug amiloride in many mammals, especially rats.
-The sensitivity of the salt taste to amiloride in humans is much less pronounced, leading to conjecture that there may be additional receptor proteins besides ENaC to be discovered.
+ENaC can be blocked by the drug amiloride in many mammals, especially rats.
+The sensitivity of the low-salt taste to amiloride in humans is much less pronounced, leading to conjecture that there may be additional low-salt receptors besides ENaC to be discovered.

+A number of similar cations also trigger the low salt signal.
 The size of lithium and potassium ions most closely resemble those of sodium, and thus the saltiness is most similar.
 In contrast, rubidium and caesium ions are far larger, so their salty taste differs accordingly.
 The saltiness of substances is rated relative to sodium chloride (NaCl), which has an index of 1.
 Potassium, as potassium chloride (KCl), is the principal ingredient in salt substitutes and has a saltiness index of 0.6.

 Other monovalent cations, e.g. ammonium (NH4+), and divalent cations of the alkali earth metal group of the periodic table, e.g. calcium (Ca2+), ions generally elicit a bitter rather than a salty taste even though they, too, can pass directly through ion channels in the tongue, generating an action potential.
 But the chloride of calcium is saltier and less bitter than potassium chloride, and is commonly used in pickle brine instead of KCl.

+The high-salt signal is poorly understood.
+This signal is not blocked by amiloride in rodents.
+Sour and bitter cells trigger on high chloride levels, but the specific receptor is unidentified.